 Dana Hill is a producer/director at WUFT-FM, the local host of All Things Considered, Encore, and Animal Airwaves Live.
 He is an alumnus of the University of Florida, where he earned degrees in English literature and American history.
 He is an avid collector of classical music and opera recordings, with a library exceeding 12,000 compact discs.
 Mr. Hill likes cats, Fender guitars, allegorical sculpture, eighteenth- and nineteenth-century novels with female protagonists, movies about comeuppance, and Coca-Cola dispensed from fountains like they have at restaurants.
 He has unjustifiably strong opinions about architecture, daylight saving time, and the aesthetics of athletic uniforms.

-Additional UF Health communications staff who are instrumental in the coordination, production, editing and oversight of Animal Airwaves include; Melanie Fridl Ross, M.S.J., E.L.S., Chief Communications Officer, UF Health Communications, Kimberley Smith, administrative assistant, UF Health Communications, and Beth Powers, administrative assistant, UF Health Communications.
+Additional UF Health communications staff who are instrumental in the coordination, production, editing and oversight of Animal Airwaves include; Melanie Fridl Ross, M.S.J., E.L.S., Chief Communications Officer, UF Health Communications, Kimberley Smith, executive assistant, UF Health Communications.

 Special thanks also to the UF College of Veterinary Medicine and UF Veterinary Hospitals, specifically Dr. Dana Zimmel, currently interim dean of the college and formerly associate dean for clinical services and chief medical officer for the UFVH, for her advocacy and support of the program.
 We are grateful to college faculty and staff for their assistance and support in this project, and to the International Crane Foundation for providing the crane guard calls that can be heard at the end of each Animal Airwaves segment.